DarinJ/cascading.accumulo/Readme.md

 This repository includes source code for Cascading and Scalding extensions for Accumulo.
 This work was originally developed by talk3.
-The original code in [here](https://github.com/airawat/cascading.accumulo).
+The original code is [here](https://github.com/airawat/cascading.accumulo).
 I recently modified for my company's use cases, specifically:
 - A builder pattern to establish the Accumulo connection
 - Support for multiple ranges